 It’s important to make that first impression count.
-We caught up with Third Year Program faculty members, Alberto Bonilla and Elizabeth Inghram, to ask their advice.
-Here’s what they tell their Film & TV students to do to get that perfect headshot.
+We caught up with our Third Year Program faculty members, Katie Flahive and Allison Brzezinski, to ask their advice.
+Here’s how Film & TV students get that perfect headshot.

 Picking a great photographer is a part of getting a good headshot, but it’s not the end all and be all.
 The biggest mistake actors make is that they try to find a good headshot photographer by asking their friend — someone who has headshots they like.
 They meet the photographer and after the shoot they see the photos and say, “Well I look pretty but I only have one shot I can use.”

-In the 3rd Year, we have a resident image consultant: Kate Siepert who helps students identify their brand.
+In the 3rd Year, we have a resident image consultant: Allison Brzezinski who helps students identify their brand.
 Refining their brand enables them to find the purity of themselves within the characters they are looking to play.

 You set up your outfits and build your look around that before researching photographers who shoot your type.
 For instance, you wouldn’t go to a gritty photographer if you wanted a network “glossy” look – even if you like the gritty photographer’s photos!